 You should have related content that you can link to.
 If you don’t, that’s an issue in itself and you should consider a better content strategy.

 Linking to other pages on your site within your content is not only good for SEO but will drastically help your bounce rates by giving the user more options.

-For example, at the end of a blog post, having something as simple as “All done reading?
+For example, at the end of a blog post, have something as simple as “All done reading?
 Have you checked out (insert link here)?”

-2. Include clear call to actions to things like resources, mailing list sign ups, donate now
+2. Include a clear call-to-action to things like resources, mailing list sign-ups, donate now

-Creating attractive call to actions promoting things like whitepapers or other resources, a way for users to sign up to stay connected with you and if you’re a nonprofit, you should definitely have a donate call out.
+Creating an attractive call-to-action promoting things like whitepapers or other resources, a way for users to sign up to stay connected with you, and if you’re a nonprofit, you should definitely have a donate call out.

 Don’t assume people are going to see your Donate Now button at the top of your site or in the footer.